Nexmo/nexmo-developer/app/views/contribute/structure/guides/code-snippets.md

 - Get details about a phone number
 - Buy a number

-You can see examples of Code Snippets in the [Voice API docs](/voice/voice-api/code-snippets/before-you-begin).
+You can see examples of code snippets in the [Voice API docs](/voice/voice-api/code-snippets/before-you-begin).

 **❎ Examples of when a code snippet is not appropriate**

 - Two factor authentication

-    *Although the components of this should be Code Snippets the subject in itself is too involved for a code snippet.*
+    *Although the components of this should be code snippets the subject in itself is too involved for a code snippet.*

 ## Anatomy of a code snippet